cristian-guerrero/legion-go-tricks/README.md

   - Gyro performance is best with hhd
 - Trackpad - this previously already worked, but was not usable in steam input.
 With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
 [Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
 - TDP - requires using either steam-patch or decky plugins
-- Controller RGB - requires decky plugin
+- Controller RGB - requires decky plugin or HHD (HHD enables steam input RGB support)
 - GPU Frequency control - via SimpleDeckyTDP plugin

 ## What has issues

 - Battery indicator - it doesn't consistently work, but has a usable workaround
 - Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
+  - anything related to screen refresh rate, such as FPS limiters, etc, are wonky right now.

 ## Known Bugs